AxonIQ/reference-guide/extensions/kafka.md

  it does come with two catches:

  1. Axon's approach of the `SequencingPolicy` to deduce which thread receives which events is entirely lost.
- It is thus dependent on which topic-partition pairs are given to a `Consumer` for the events your handlers receives From a usage perspective this means event message ordering is no longer guaranteed by Axon.
+ It is thus dependent on which topic-partition pairs are given to a `Consumer` for the events your handlers receives.
+ From a usage perspective this means event message ordering is no longer guaranteed by Axon.
- It is thus the users job to ensure events are published in the right topic-partition pair.
+ It is thus the user's job to ensure events are published in the right topic-partition pair.
  2. The API Axon provides for resets is entirely lost, since this API can only be correctly triggered through the `TrackingEventProcessor#resetTokens` operation